 (Click the test that you are looking for)

-EEI tests measure abilities in math, reading, spatial awareness, technical and mechanical comprehension, problem-solving, and even administrative skills.
+EEI are pre-employment tests that measure abilities in math, reading, spatial awareness, technical and mechanical comprehension, problem-solving, and even administrative skills.
 These topics require training, as you generally don't apply them on a daily basis in the same way they appear on a test, especially not with time restrictions.

 While most energy companies refer job candidates to the EEI website for official sample materials, these materials are limited in amount and provide only a partial picture of the topics and difficulty levels found on the actual tests.